-The Adnyamathanha people of the Northern Flinders Ranges have shared the country with Kuyani, Arabunna, Kokatha, Nukunu and Barngarla language groups.
-Likewise, Arabunna language groups of the Kati Thanda–Lake Eyre region share country with Wangkangurru/ Yarluyandi, Adnyamathanha, Kokatha, Barngarla and Antakirinja language groups, and the Yankunytjatjara people of the central interior have shared country with Antakirinja, Pitjantjatjara, Kokatha and Eringa language groups.
+The Adnyamathanha people of the Northern Flinders Ranges have shared the land with the Kuyani, Arabunna, Kokatha, Nukunu and Barngarla.
+Likewise, Arabunna people of the Kati Thanda-Lake Eyre region share country with the Wangkangurru/Yarluyandi, Adnyamathanha, Kokatha, Barngarla and Antakirinja.
+And the Yankunytjatjara people of the central interior have shared the land with the Antakirinja, Pitjantjatjara, Kokatha and Eringa people.

 It’s hard to visit the Flinders and Outback and not appreciate the synergy between the Aboriginal people and the land they’ve called home for thousands of years.
 The Flinders Ranges and Outback showcase some of Australia’s most precious Aboriginal heritage and living culture experiences covering a vast area of South Australia and many different environments.

 A visit to the region is an opportunity to discover ancient myths of outback Australia – to learn of the many Dreamtime stories passed down through the elders of countless generations.
 Even today, the Flinders Ranges are still of strong cultural significance to the local Adnyamathanha people with the geology, topography, flora, fauna and climate all featuring in traditional stories and legends.
 Significant examples can be found at Sacred Canyon – roughly 19km from Ikara Wilpena Pound, and only accessible with a guide booked through Wilpena Pound Resort.
 Alternatively, take a self-guided tour of Arkaroo Rock, located at the southern boundaries of Ikara Flinders Ranges National Park.